 Those who are depressed will often experience suicidal thoughts.
-The depression can become so bad that it’s defined as a mental illness.
+Depression can become so bad that it’s defined as a mental illness.
 To determine the severity of the depression, patients will receive a mental health assessment when getting admitted.
-It’s important to remember that the depression will pass once the neurochemical levels in the brain are restored.
+It’s important to remember that depression will pass once the neurochemical levels in the brain are restored.
 This, however, can take some time.

 The withdrawal timeline for depression will vary.
 Most drug addicts can expect the depression to last a week.
 There are many different ways to combat depression.
 Some non-narcotic options include:

 - Going to a comedy show